-If you're a government employer, wages you pay aren't automatically exempt from social security and Medicare taxes.
-Your employees may be covered by
+If you're a governmental employer, wages you pay aren't automatically exempt from social security and Medicare taxes.
+Your employees may be covered by law or by a voluntary Section 218 Agreement with the SSA.
+For more information, see Pub.
+963, Federal-State Reference Guide.